Miss Universe Puerto Rico 2025

 Miss Universe Puerto Rico 2025 was the 69th Miss Universe Puerto Rico pageant, held at the Luis A. Ferré Performing Arts Center in San Juan, Puerto Rico, on August 14, 2025.

-Jennifer Colón Alvarado of Orocovis crowned her successor Zashely Nicole Alicea Rivera of Dorado at the end of the event.
-Alicea will represent Puerto Rico at Miss Universe 2025.
+Jennifer Colón of Orocovis crowned her successor Zashely Alicea of Dorado at the end of the event.
+Alicea represented Puerto Rico at Miss Universe 2025 in Thailand, where she reached the Top 12.